sameersegal/Mela2025/README.md

 1. **Create a Google Cloud Project**
    - Go to [Google Cloud Console](https://console.cloud.google.com/)
    - Create a new project or select an existing one
-   - Note your Project Number (you'll need this later)

 2. **Enable Required APIs**
    - In the Cloud Console, navigate to "APIs & Services" > "Library"